-Earth to Chisel: Go local this Diwali with magnificent metal crafts of India
+Earth to Chisel: The magnificent metal crafts of India

 Every time you enter one of the country's biggest museums, The National Museum in Delhi, which houses more than 200,000 artifacts, ordinarily experiences calmness as tourists and travellers browse through India's rich history through its various galleries.
 But there is one gallery, where the crowds queue up in great numbers.
 It’s the famous finger-sized idol of the dancing girl from the Indus Valley era depicting a high level of metal craftsmanship.
 As humans evolved, so did their tryst with metals.
 Even in India, from hand minted engraved coins to bronze sculptures of the Chola rulers and the iron pillar at Mehrauli, Delhi—it is like watching the evolution of a craft!

 But metals took their own good time to evolve across the planet.
 Initially, they were not preferred over stone, bones and ceramics, which were easily available.
 The metal had to be procured, mined and treated, which was a tedious task.
 Slowly communities started to form, with ironsmiths, coppersmiths and bronze smiths.
 In fact, copper was one of the first metals to be used widely; although it was centuries later that artisans started to create mixed metals (alloys) to increase their strength and that's when “Metal Art” was truly born.
 Do you know that there is a one-of-its-kind Utensil Museum in Gujarat?
 It showcases over 4,500 pieces crafted from brass, bronze, silver and gold inlay that tell us the evolution of metals from utility to art in India.